osgrijilio/dva-c02/chapters/c_14_load_balancers/content.md

 We will cover three types of load balancers: Application Load Balancer (ALB), Network Load Balancer (NLB), and Gateway Load Balancer (GLB).

-To learn more about each type of load balancer, flip each of the following flashcards by choosing them.

 - __Application Load Balancer__

   - User authorization